rust-windowing/winit/src/changelog/unreleased.md

 - Add `Window::default_attributes` to get default `WindowAttributes`.
 - `log` has been replaced with `tracing`.
 The old behavior can be emulated by setting the `log` feature on the `tracing` crate.
 - On Windows, confine cursor to center of window when grabbed and hidden.
-- On iOS: For IOS/UIKit Support UIGestureRecognizerDelegate for simultaneous gesture input
+- On iOS: Support UIGestureRecognizerDelegate for simultaneous gesture input
+- On iOS: Support UIPanGestureRecognizer
+- On iOS: Modifies UIRotationGestureRecognizer handing code to work identically to macOS rotation(sends change in delta instead of velocity)
+- On iOS: Modifies UIPinchGestureRecognizer handing code to work identically to macOS magnify(sends change in delta instead of velocity)